penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/bnfw/README.txt

 = Other emails from WordPress / other plugins are being messed up! =

 WordPress, by default, sends all emails in Plain Text.
-If you'd like to include code or use the WYSIWYG editor as part of Better Notifications for WordPress in your emails, you can change this to HTML using the global setting in Better Notification for WordPress.
+If you'd like to include code or use the WYSIWYG editor as part of Better Notifications for WP in your emails, you can change this to HTML using the global setting in Better Notification for WordPress.
 This can be found under the 'Notifications > Settings' screen.
 Changing this global email format setting will affect how all emails are sent out from WordPress however, so you may experience formatting issues with emails sent out from other plugins if you change the email format setting in this way.
 If you do, change this setting to Plain Text.
 You can also set the email format on a per-notification basis when setting-up a new Notification.
 The caveat is that WordPress will only either allow setting the email format globally (for all emails) or individually for anything that's non-transactional.

 = Custom Post Type 'X' isn't showing in the list of available custom post types =